Dive Gizo - For the most diverse and exciting diving in the world

 What is the best way of getting there?:

 From the United States, most people come through Nadi Fiji, with Air Pacific or Air New Zealand.
 You can check your bags all the way through to Honiara (HIR) on a weekly flight from Los Angeles (LAX).
-Coming from Australia, the main port of access is Brisbane (BNE), with five flights a week direct to Honiara (HIR), with Solomon Airlines.
+Coming from Australia, the main port of access is Brisbane (BNE), with flights nearly every day direct to Honiara (HIR), with Solomon Airlines and SkyAirWorld.
+Schedules are being ammended as services are increased.

 What sort of dive boats do you have?: